 \section{Abstract}

-In this paper, we prove that the cubic nonlinear Schr\"odinger equation with the fractional Laplacian on the unit disk is globally well-posed for certain radial initial data below the energy space.
+In this paper, we show that the cubic nonlinear Schr\"odinger equation with the fractional Laplacian on the unit disk is globally well-posed for certain radial initial data below the energy space and establish a polynomial bound of the global solution.
 The result is proved by extending the I-method in the fractional nonlinear Schr\"odinger equation setting.

 \textbf{Keywords}: I-method, global well-posedness, fractional NLS, compact manifold\\